pystol/pystol-docs/docs/example-architectures/guestbook.md

 ---
 layout: default
 title: Guestbook application
-parent: Example architectures
+parent: Client applications
 nav_order: 1
-permalink: /docs/example-architectures/guestbook
+permalink: /docs/client-applications/guestbook
 ---

 # Guestbook application
 {: .no_toc }

-This document will describe an example use-case to run Pystol against an Apache Spark cluster.
+This document will describe an example use-case to run Pystol against a guestbook application.

 ## Table of contents
 {: .no_toc .text-delta }